Anthony Jacobi: Career

 Anthony Jacobi completed a PhD at Purdue University in 1989, where he was advised by Victor Goldschmidt.
-He was assistant professor at the Johns Hopkins University from 1989 to 1992, before moving to the University of Illinois at Urbana-Champaign.
+He was assistant professor at the Johns Hopkins University from 1989 to 1992, before moving to the University of Illinois Urbana-Champaign.
 He became Professor in 2001, and was named the Richard W. Kritzer Distinguished Professor in 2004.
 From 1997 to 2015, he was Associate Director then Co-director of the Air Conditioning and Refrigeration Center, an industry-university cooperative research center, founded by the U.S. National Science Foundation.
 Anthony Jacobi became the 21st Head of Mechanical Science and Engineering at the University of Illinois in 2015.

+After serving as Head for eleven years, Professor Jacobi returned to full-time teaching and research in August, 2026.